 Risk Assessment (RA)

 The HHRA and ERA are completed through analysis of the site-specific Contaminants of Concern (COCs) and their associated exposure pathway.
 COCs present in air, water, soil, dust particles, and soil vapour may reach humans or ecological receptors through multiple exposure pathways (e.g., inhalation, transdermal absorption, etc.).
-A RA characterizes the exposure pathways for a site, and provides information required to inform subsequent risk management measures.
+An RA characterizes the exposure pathways for a site and provides information required to inform subsequent risk management measures.

 Once the risk of exposure has been calculated via the HHRA and ERA, the RA submission process starts with the filing of a Pre-Submission Form (PSF) to the MECP.
 The MECP will review the PSF and provide comments/feedback indicating whether additional investigation is required in support of the RA.